natir/blog/_posts/2018-10-06-binary-mapping-format.md

 Alex Di Genov [suggest to use minimap2 API](https://twitter.com/digenoma/status/1047852263111385088) to build a special minimap with intigrate filter, this solution have probably better performance than *ad hoc *script but it's less flexible you need use minimap2.

-My solution is a little soft in rust fpa (Filter Pairwise Alignment) fpa take as input the a paf or mhap, and this can filter match by:
+My solution is a little soft in rust [fpa (Filter Pairwise Alignment)](https://github.com/natir/fpa), fpa take as input the a paf or mhap, and this can filter match by:
 - type: containment, internal-match, dovetail
 - length: match is upper or lower than a threshold
 - read name: match against a regex, it's a read match against him